| |

 due to the number of countries involved: the Trans-Pacific Partnership

+(TPP) and the Trans-Atlantic Trade and Investment Partnership (TTIP).
 These negotiations are inserted within a context of strong uncertainties

 regarding their future evolution which have been made evident recently